buildpacks/rfcs/text/0000-read-only-build-layers.md

 This could easily be fixed if buildpack #1 only exposed its build layers as read-only to subsequent buildpacks or if it discarded the modifications made by subsequent buildpacks essentially making it "read-only" in the context of the build process.

-### Example use case for read and write build layers

-There are various use cases when you may want a common workspace that multiple buildpacks can collaborate on during the build process and this workspace needs to be cached, hence it can be a temporary directory.

-In such a case a buildpack could provide a layer that is marked as `build-writable` i.e. subsequent buildpacks can modify its contents and the final state of the layer at the end of the build process is what is exported out.

-One example might be an Android SDK buildpack that sets up ANDROID_SDK_ROOT (pointing to a layer), which a Gradle buildpack may later write into when gradle runs.

-Another example can be a CCache buildpack that sets up `CCACHE_DIR` (pointing to a layer), which a CMake buildpack may use for its build cache.

 ## What is the expected outcome?

 The spec and lifecycle is modified to support the above use cases.